scusi/Base64Webapp/README.md

     export PORT=80
     ./Base64Webserver

-However you choose to do it, after you are done point your browser to http://127.0.0.1, or if you have choosen another port than 80 you have to add the port like this http://127.0.0.1:<PORT>/.
+However you choose to do it, after you are done point your browser to http://127.0.0.1, or if you have choosen another port than 80 you have to add the port to the URL.
+For example if you have set port 8080, go to http://127.0.0.1:8080/.

 ## Use with docker